 No one understands the importance of contrasting colors in designs like artists, to the point that we feel reluctant to point that out.
 But it happens, sometimes.
 Do yourself a favor and avoid low contrasting designs.

 Abide by Community Guidelines

 Treat your design as a classroom where you have to be polite and kind.
 Avoid hate speech, profanity, pornography, violence.
 Otherwise, you will be kicked out and sent to the principal’s office, right?
 Same thing with your design.
 If it has any of the above, it will not see the light of day on our site.
 We care about our community and so should you.

 How is that for rhyming?
 Fine.
 We suck at rhyming the same way design series suck at selling.
 They might look good in your mind, but anything that is repetitive is boring, redundant, and won't sell (yeah, we said that already).
 So don't waste your time changing some elements in the design, like the year (Established/Vintage since YEAR) or the job or title or status (Best Teacher/Mom/Dad/YapYapYap), etc. Use your time in creating original material.

 Those Changing Legal Regulations are Giving a Splitting Headache

 And you too, we’re sure.
 But we’re bound by them, otherwise, we’ll be in serious trouble.
 So, we go wherever the tide of legal regulations takes us.
 If they change and the changes require removing or deleting certain designs, we have no choice but to do so.
 Forgive us if we say we cannot tell you that Spark will feature your design forever since forever itself is bound by the law of constant change.

-Please keep in mind that even if you meet the below requirements, it is not guaranteed it will be approved.
+Please keep in mind that even if you meet the above requirements, it is not guaranteed it will be approved.